fxboakye/nyc-taxi-ingestion/README.md

 ### Next Steps

-Will Utilize dbt core as an ELT process to carry out additional transformation on the dataset before visualization
+Will utilize dbt core as an ELT process to carry out additional transformation on the dataset before visualization